Low Testosterone Treatment in Chattanooga, TN

 - Insomnia or other sleep disturbances, including sleep apnea.
 The treatment of sleep apnea can often treat the symptoms of “low T” without medication.

-- Physical changes like increased body fat and reduced muscle mass.
+- Physical changes in increased body fat and reduced muscle mass.

 Undescended testicles, pituitary disorders/tumors, physical damage to the testicles via trauma, surgery or infection, mumps and cancer treatment, HIV/AIDS, some medications and inflammatory diseases can cause hypogonadism or testosterone deficiency.
 You will be checked to rule out these causes.